Daniel J. Frey

 Everyone, every day, even right now, can decide to do the right thing.

-The funny thing about the light, it can show you where you want to go.
+The funny thing about the light is that it can show you where you want to go.

 We will want a universal, guaranteed income.